Vinay-kumar-code/Python-Personal-Assistant/README.md

 All required Python libraries installed (see Dependencies).
 Ollama setup and configured on your device for AI interactions.
 A valid Hugging Face API key for online question-answering functionality.
+Add gemini 2 flash exp model for online reasoning because of the models capability.